 The infographic below will give you a sense of possible careers in publishing, communications, the arts, law, non-profit organizations, technology, education, politics, translation, public relations, advertising, library science, technical writing.

 Scroll down for resources and opportunities for internships and employment.
-Whenever possible, we have included information about how organizations are adapting to COVID-19 protocols.

 - Critical acumen

 - Writing with clarity, precision, and style